 Feeding young athletes requires knowledge and planning.
-Help your kids to refuel with the nutrients carbohydrates provide, with a focus on family mealtimes before and after practice and competition.
+Help your kids to refuel with the nutrients carbohydrates provide, focusing on family mealtimes before and after practice or competition.

 If you're an athlete, you can also provide your baby with the benefits of breastfeeding.
 With a doctor's guidance, most women can engage in sports or some other form of regular physical activity if they're breastfeeding.